-Another benefit to installing this package is that when combined with LightSquid you can view reports of web sites visited by computers on your network.
+Another benefit to installing this package is that when combine it with LightSquid, you can view reports of web sites visited by computers on your network.

 To learn more, check out the pfSense transparent proxy guide.

 Another very useful package for pfSense is SquidGuard.
 SquidGuard is a high speed URL filter and redirector.

-By uploading your own custom blacklist or using one of the freely available lists you can customize which sites users on your network are allowed to access.
-The package can also be configured with schedules to grant access based on time of day as well.
+By uploading your own custom blacklist or using one of the freely available lists, you can customize which sites users on your network are allowed to access.
+The package can also be configured with schedules to grant access based on the time of day as well.

-SquidGuard can also enforce the use of domain names which prevents users from bypassing the blacklist by simply entering the IP address.
+SquidGuard can also enforce the use of domain names, which prevents users from by passing the blacklist by simply entering the IP address.
 Blocked URLs can be redirected to an external web site or internal information page.
 Here is an article on how to configure SquidGuard in pfSense.

 It's important to analyze the traffic usage on your network in order to optimize performance and look for potential problems.
 Darkstat is a network traffic monitor that runs in the background and captures network traffic which is used to generate usage statistics for your network.